Izzywa/OnBeat/README.md

     Some of the functions in this file will use helper function from [helpers.py](OnBeat/backend/helpers.py).

+    Most of the views for this application requires user to be logged in, to prevent another user of having access to another user's note.
+The user will be redirected to the `/login` route if not authenticated.

     #### login_view
     - Handle POST request for user login, authenticating the user if the username and password match
     - Otherwise, it will return an error response status.
     - This view will only accept a POST request, if the user tried to access this view with any other method, the user will be redirected to the login page of the application.

+    #### logout_view
+    - Logs out the user, then the user is redirected back to the login page.

+    #### register
+    - Register a new user
+    - User will be redirected to the `/register` route of the application if the user requested this view not with the POST method.
+    - Using helper functions, the user's input is validated and error responses will be rendered client-side so the user will know which input was invalid.
+    - If all of the field is valid, the user is registered and logged in.

+    #### getCurrentUser
+    - This view functions to validate user's authentication for user to access the private route of the frontend application.

+    #### create_note
+    - The body of the post request is validated to create a new note.
+    - The title of the note is checked so that each user does not have multiple notes of the same title, case insensitive.
+    - Aside from the title of the note, other contents of the notes is optional.
+    - Youtube url:
+        - The `YoutubeUrl` model have a validation to make sure it is a valid youtube link.
+If invalid, the note will be removed and the view will respond with an error.
+        - Client-side, the application is set not to save timestamps should there be no valid youtube linked to the note.
+Even so, as a failsafe, any timestamp submitted will be converted into regular note if there is no youtube url given.
+    - Other contents of the note is saved with the helper function [`save_noteList_item`](#save_notelist_item)

     </details>

     <details>
     <summary><b>helpers.py</b></summary>

+    #### save_noteList_item

     helpers
     </details>